 How different qualifications and their levels compare across the UK and Ireland:

 The qualification regulators for UK and Ireland jointly produce a guide to illustrate how qualifications of different types, names and levels compare.
 This document is called 'Qualifications can Cross Boundaries'.

 NCFE doesn’t just provide courses that lead to a regulated qualification.
-We also provide a range of accreditation services for providers who, if they meet our criteria, are able to write and deliver programmes that are approved and certificated by NCFE.
+We also provide a range of accreditation & employer services for providers who, if they meet our criteria, are able to write and deliver programmes that are approved and certificated by NCFE.